 To make matters more critical, just –not- having anything negative is not going to cut it anymore.
 If there is nothing on your name, then your invisibility can speak volumes.
 If someone looks you up and finds the only thing to your name is someone else doing something completely unrelated to what you do, or a personal profile that doesn’t feature anything related to your business, it’s not a good look in comparison to those who have profiles, published documents, appearances in guest posts and press releases relating to their business ventures.
 Online Reputation Management isn’t about suppressing or curing the negative, as much as bringing the positive truth and personal branding to the forefront.
 In our years of practice, we’ve found that the best success with Internet Reputation Management is to build a foundation.

 Let’s look at Europe’s “Right to Be Forgotten” law, for example, which is becoming more and more complicated.
 One of the factors that Google uses to “rank” a website for credibility, authority, and legitimacy is by the number of links.
 Over time, these links appear in search engines, visible to all.
-However, Europe claims that links that appear in EU-based search engines violates the “right to be forgotten” and the “right to information” proxies for the right to privacy (European Convention on Human Rights, article 8; and Declaration on Human Rights, article 12).
+However, Europe claims that links that appear in EU-based search engines violate the “right to be forgotten” and the “right to information” proxies for the right to privacy (European Convention on Human Rights, article 8; and Declaration on Human Rights, article 12).
 Europe’s Courts passed the law allowing users to request removal of past personal links from search engines.
 However, these requests are becoming more and more complicated for Google.
 In fact, some might ponder on how legislate various geographical spaces of the Internet as well as our own rights to specific information.
 These are just some reasons why the Right to Be Forgotten law is raising more questions than answers…